JVital2013/vitality-goes/docs/used-emwin-data.md

 # Data parsed from EMWIN and how it's used
 The GOES HRIT/EMWIN downlink provides rich weather data, forecasts, and other information on the EMWIN virtual channels.
 This data is extremely useful to end users, but it's often encoded in a way that obscures its meaning - and it can be hard to find good documentation on reading the data.
 Vitality GOES solves this by parsing the data and presenting pertinent information to you.

 **NOTE:** This software assumes you only keep up to 36 hours of EMWIN text data in your emwin data folder.
+You can keep a week of data with `fastEmwin` enabled in your config.
+If you keep more data than is recommended, performance will degrade and old alerts will stick around for a long time.

-While you probably can keep more than that, you may start to notice that old alerts will stick around longer than they should.
-To work around this issue, I recommend archiving old alerts in daily zip archives.
+To work around this issue, I recommend archiving old text products in daily zip archives.
 [See the scripts documentation for an example of how to do that](/docs/scripts.md#cleanup-emwintextsh).

 ## Alerts
 Active alerts and warnings will show at the top of the Current Weather tab, if there are any.